Polinafix/Ingredients-Chef-V2/README.md

 ### Todos

- - Work more on thr logic of the interface
+ - Unlike and delete from favorites
- - .....
+ - Save likes

 ### License
 This project is licensed under the MIT License - see the [MIT](https://choosealicense.com/licenses/mit/) for details